 Hennessey, J., et al. The Comic Book Story of Beer: the World’s Favorite Beverage from 7000 BC to Today’s Craft Brewing Revolution.
-Berkeley: Ten Speed Press, 2015.
+Berkeley: Ten Speed, 2015.

 Hornsey, I. A History of Beer and Brewing.
-Cambridge: Royal Society of Chemistry, 2003.
+Cambridge: Royal Soc of Chem, 2003.

 King, A. Beer Has a History.
 London: Hutchinson’s, 1947.